What are keywords and why are they important?

 Some clients tell me they have the keywords needed to optimise their site.
 But I have to question how they came up with those keywords.
 I accept keywords from clients if the research has been done to determine which keywords are best to use.
 Plucking keywords out of your head, no matter how well you think you know your industry or your customers, is a bit hit and miss.

 Keyword research is something that takes a considerable amount of time.
-While I sometimes do my own keyword research, I often outsource to a specialist keyword researcher who can crunch all the numbers for me and deliver a report on her findings.
-I then share that report with clients and we can make an informed decision about how to proceed.
+I delve into a lot of data, testing different words and phrases, and then I write up and share a report with with you so we can make an informed decision about how to proceed.

 When a person does keyword research, they come up with phrases they think their ideal client will be typing into Google.
 But is your customer really using those words?
 It’s actually quite surprising to see what people are searching for.
 There are a number of keyword research tools that we use to find out if a particular keyword is being searched for, how often on average it is being searched for every month and more importantly how difficult it is to rank for that keyword.